andersm/TNKernel-PIC32/README.md

 A port of [TNKernel](http://www.tnkernel.com/ "TNKernel") for PIC32

 ---
-TNKernel-PIC32 is a new, independent port of TNKernel 2.6, based on the Cortex-M3 version.
+TNKernel-PIC32 is a port of TNKernel 2.6, based on the Cortex-M3 version.
+For a full description of the kernel API, please see the [TNKernel project documentation](http://www.tnkernel.com/tn_description.html "TNKernel project documentation")

 ##Context switch
 The context switch is implemented using the core software 0 interrupt.
 It should be configured to use the lowest priority in the system: